zachmichael14/stim_train_generator/README.md

 - Is the DS8R's conversion factor expected to change (10V=1000mA)?

 - How fast would parameters be expected to change?
 For example, when doing HF, it's not the amplitude or channel that changes rapidly necessarily (and even then, the frequency doesn't change rapidly, it just needs to send the trigger signal rapidly)?

 - When two channels overlap and pulses need to be interleaved, the D188 needs to alternate back and forth rapidly, so how long should it stim on each channel before swithcing to the next?
 1 ms, 1 period?
 If it's just a single pulse and then switch, it seems like frequency would be more or less a function of the number of active channels.

-- Some of the general speed is hindered by more front end work.
-PRovindg more freedom to the user requires more validation and discipline to ensure data integrity and a smooth user experience.
-There is always the trade off between hard coding values and creating flexible applications in that hard coding values are faster and easier at the time by limit modularity and reuse.
-The deccsion i make are more long term focused, both in the sense of providin applications that allow for future flexibility but are also easier to maintain for other people.